-- Project costs are reasonable; - All sources of project financing are committed; - To the extent practicable, CDBG-DR funds are not substituted for non-Federal financial support; - The project is financially feasible; - To the extent practicable, the return on the Developer's equity investment will not be unreasonably high; and - To the extent practicable, CDBG-DR funds are disbursed on a pro-rata basis with other finances proved to the project.
+- Project costs are reasonable; - All sources of project financing are committed, - To the extent practicable, CDBG-DR funds are not substituted for non-Federal financial support; - The project is financially feasible; - To the extent practicable, the return on the Developer's equity investment will not be unreasonably high; and - To the extent practicable, CDBG-DR funds are disbursed on a pro-rata basis with other finances proved to the project.

-NMHC will underwrite the refits according to LIHTC limits except for projects that intend to use project-based rental assistance (e.g., Section 8, Project Based Vouchers, PHA, or similar legislation), which will be underwritten as per applicable regulations, provided written evidence is submitted (e.g., award letter indicating gross rents approved for the project or executed rental subsidy agreement).
-Also, when combining LIHTC properties CDBG-DR Program Guidelines CDBG-DR Gap to Low-Income Housing Tax Credits (LIHTC) December 31, 2020 (V1.0) Page 20 of 39 with a project-based rental assistance program, the Developers shall ensure that they meet both sets of program rules regarding income limits application.
+NMHC will underwrite the rents according to LIHTC limits except for projects that intend to use project-based rental assistance (e.g., Section 8, Project Based Vouchers, PHA, or similar legislation), which will be underwritten as per applicable regulations, provided written evidence is submitted (e.g., award letter indicating gross rents approved for the project or executed rental subsidy agreement).
+Also, when combining LIHTC properties with a project-based rental assistance program, the Developers shall ensure that they meet both sets of program rules regarding income limits application.